oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The recommendation is therefore to use the authorization code grant type instead of relying on response types issuing acess tokens at the authorization endpoint.
-Code injection can be detected using one of the countermeasures discussed in (#code_injection).
+Authorization code injection can be detected using one of the countermeasures discussed in (#code_injection).

 <!--
 ## PKCE Chosen Challenge Attack